Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift: Assumptions and main results

-\item In our examples, Hypotheses \ref{hyp:goal-addo}(a)-(b) are always verified.
-Indeed, if $A$ is a realization of the Laplacian operator in $H=L^2(\mathcal{O})$ for some smooth and bounded subset of $\mathbb{R}^n$ $\mathcal{O}$, then Hypotheses \ref{hyp:goal-addo} is verified with $d_n=1$ for every $n\in\N$, while if $A$ is the differential operator driven a damped wave equation or a Euler-Bernoulli damped beam equation in $H=L^2(\mathcal O)\times L^2(\mathcal O)$, then Hypotheses \ref{hyp:goal-addo} is verified with $d_n=2$ for every $n\in\N$ (see Subsection \ref{Damped}).
+\item In our examples, Hypotheses \ref{hyp:goal-addo}$(a)$-$(b)$ are always verified.
+Indeed, if $A$ is a realization of the Laplace operator in $H=L^2(\mathcal{O})$ for some smooth and bounded subset of $\mathbb{R}^n$ $\mathcal{O}$, then Hypotheses \ref{hyp:goal-addo} is verified with $d_n=1$ for every $n\in\N$, while if $A$ is a suitable realization of the differential operator driven a damped wave equation or a Euler-Bernoulli damped beam equation in $H=L^2(\mathcal O)\times L^2(\mathcal O)$, then Hypotheses \ref{hyp:goal-addo} is verified with $d_n=2$ for every $n\in\N$ $($see Subsection \ref{Damped}$)$.